code-charity/youtube/README.md

 ## 💼 Our Work
 ### 💡 Ideas
 Got a great idea / plan / concept?  ideas@improvedtube.com
-### 👩‍💻 Expertise
+### 👩‍💻 Expertise / Consulting / Outsourcing
-Do you need to run an extension, app or site with many users and a great feedback score?
+Do you need to run a extension, site or app with many users and a great feedback score?
 We would like to help good / meaningful causes.
-And we need to fund our's.. - projects@improvedtube.com
+And we need to fund our's...  projects@improvedtube.com

 <img src="https://starchart.cc/ImprovedTube/YouTube.svg" alt="starchart.cc Github Stargazers over time"   width="450px">